huggingface/diffusers/docs/source/en/api/pipelines/controlnetxs.md

 specific language governing permissions and limitations under the License.
 -->

-# ControlNet with Stable Diffusion XL
+# ControlNet with Stable Diffusion

 ControlNet-XS was introduced in [ControlNet-XS](https://vislearn.github.io/ControlNet-XS/) by Denis Zavadski and Carsten Rother.
 It is based on the observation that the control model in the [original ControlNet](https://huggingface.co/papers/2302.05543) can be made much smaller and still produces good results.